 10 IT Networking Certifications You Must Take Now

-For 2021, most of the best IT networking certifications revolve around the following: cybersecurity, cloud, database, and virtual computing.
+Most of the best IT networking certifications revolve around the following: cybersecurity, cloud, database, and virtual computing.

 1. Certified Ethical Hacker (CEH)